 But we also have one more thing in common.
 Odds are the other people around us at work are NOT going to change who they are.
 So, more often than not, our best hope for salvation lies within ourselves.

 We do have the power to make our own lives better.
 Even if, at times, it is no more than a momentary shift in our own perspective or attitude.
 And that is something that can provide an aha! moment to anyone anywhere.

-So what kind of work problems do we all have?
+Kinds of work problems we all have

 There’s no way I can conclusively say what everyone is thinking when they come to this site.
 But by looking at some of the articles they click on, we do get an idea of what they would like help with.
 And a lot of it has to do with the way they are being treated by their boss or coworkers.

 But even more importantly, work generates a whole bunch of emotions in us.
 And in some cases, I think people just need to get validation that they are not alone.
 And based on what my stats tell me, as well as many, many frustration-filled comments over the years, they most certainly are not alone.

 If you are one of these people, either struggling with a workplace problem or simply looking for ways to get more out of your job, here are some articles that I hope will help: